PEOPLE OPS PLAYBOOK

 4. Choose 3-5 objectives

 Between three and five objectives for each OKR period is a realistic amount to keep teams stimulated without feeling overwhelmed.
-With any fewer, goals may feel limiting and not quite motivating.
-With more, you risk focusing on too much at once and not achieving anything.
+Fewer goals may feel limiting and demotivating.
+However, with more goals, you risk focusing on too much at once and not achieving anything.

 5. Break each objective into key results & assign ownership

 Consider your team’s size, the complexity of your OKR system, and your objective’s scope before determining how many key results to put in place.
 You don’t want to set more key results because it looks more challenging.
-Remember that simplicity is crucial for success, and key results exist to serve you in reaching goals.
+Remember that simplicity is crucial for success, and key results exist to help you reach your goals.

 By asking employees for their input instead of presenting a fixed plan, you encourage stakeholders to take the initiative, nurturing engagement and a sense of purpose.
 As a result, transparency and trust in your team’s capacity give room for thriving OKRs.